Lexsi-Labs/DLBacktrace/docs/support/faq.md

 ### Is it free and open source?

-Yes!
-DL-Backtrace is released under the MIT License and is completely free to use.
+DL-Backtrace is source-available under the Lexsi Labs Source Available License (LSAL) v1.0.
+It is free for personal, academic, and research purposes, but requires a commercial license for commercial use.

 ### Who develops DL-Backtrace?